 Medical researchers have noticed since the 1950s that episodes of high air pollution can bring temporary jumps in local heart attack and stroke cases.
 More recent studies have linked heart attack and stroke risks to long-term pollution exposures as well, including PM 2.5 exposures.

-“Most of the studies in this area have focused on the heart and the coronary arteries; no one has really looked at other parts of the vascular system, in particular the carotid arteries,” says Jonathan D. Newman, MD, MPH, a cardiologist at NYU Langone Medical Center in the Department of Medicine, Leon H. Charney Division of Cardiology and the study’s lead author.
+“Most of the studies in this area have focused on the heart and the coronary arteries; no one has really looked at other parts of the vascular system, in particular the carotid arteries,” says Jonathan D. Newman, MD, MPH, a cardiologist at NYU Langone Medical Center in the Department of Medicine, Leon H. Charney Division of Cardiology, a clinician–scientist with NYU Langone’s Center for the Prevention of Cardiovascular Disease, and the study’s lead author.

 The two internal carotid arteries are situated on either side of the neck and provide most of the brain’s blood supply.
 Strokes often result when accumulated plaque breaks off from a narrowed section of an internal carotid artery and blocks smaller vessels in the brain.